- To create literate musicians and instill artistic excellence through choral music.

 *Membership in this choir is by audition only.
 To schedule an audition time, please contact our office by phone at 617-492-8105 or email email@example.com.

-Auditions will be held on Saturday, September 8, 2018.
+Auditions are held on a rolling basis at this time.
 To schedule an audition time, please contact our office by phone at 617-492-8105 or email firstname.lastname@example.org.

 Repertory Chorus Audition Requirements: